Inventory Management

 Capital and Opportunity Cost

-The return you could have earned on that money elsewhere — typically 8–12% annually
+The return you could have earned on that money elsewhere.
+Typically 8 to 12 percent annually.

 Insurance and Risk